tr11/python-configuration/README.md

 used for special cases.
 Currently the following are implemented:
 * `AzureKeyVaultConfiguration` in `config.contrib.azure`, which takes Azure Key Vault credentials into a `Configuration`-compatible instance.
+* `AWSSecretsManagerConfiguration` in `config.contrib.aws`, which takes AWS Secrets Manager credentials into a `Configuration`-compatible instance.

 ## Developing